SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 **Key Insights:**
 - This participant views the app not as a tool for serious classical composition, but as a utility for "jam sessions" and gigs where speed is more important than theoretical perfection.
-- The tool addresses a real need: "What happens to all these arrangers?" the participant asked, expressing concern about displacement, but also acknowledging that the tool fills a gap where manual arrangement is too time-consuming for the context.
+- The tool addresses a real need: "What happens to all these arrangers?"
+(P1) the participant asked, expressing concern about displacement, but also acknowledging that the tool fills a gap where manual arrangement is too time-consuming for the context.
-- This participant specifically requested "Counterpoint" capabilities, stating that if the app could generate independent melodic lines rather than just block chords, it would be a "game-changer."
+- This participant specifically requested "Counterpoint" capabilities, stating that if the app could generate independent melodic lines rather than just block chords, it would be a "game-changer" (P1).

 **Ethical Stance:** This participant expressed concern about displacement of professional arrangers, but also recognized that the tool serves a different market (rapid prototyping for gigs) rather than replacing high-end arrangement work.
-The participant jokingly noted the tool "might be banned" for undergrad theory students, highlighting concerns about academic integrity.
+The participant jokingly noted the tool "might be banned" for undergrad theory students (P1), highlighting concerns about academic integrity.

 #### 4.2.2 The Songwriter/Arranger